 If your loved one does not qualify for skilled nursing care, they may be a better candidate for another form of senior living, such as an assisted living facility, care homes in the area or a private duty home care provider.
-Medicaid services are typically limited for assisted living facilities compared to nursing home care.
+Medicaid services are typically limited

 In 1987, Congress passed a major reform of nursing home regulation contained in the Omnibus Budget Reconciliation Act (OBRA).
 This piece of legislation mandated surveys of all nursing home residents across the United States.
 Deficiencies found would be corrected by the facility, or they would face penalties.

-These state survey agencies license nursing homes for the state, and certify that they meet participatory conditions for Medicare and Medicaid.
+These state survey agencies license nursing homes for the state and certify that they meet participatory conditions for Medicare and Medicaid.

 Further federal regulations for long-term care facilities are covered under The Older Americans Act from 1965, updated in 2016.
 This legislation requires each state to have an Ombudsman office which is responsible for: